sisl/em-model-uam/README.md

 ```

 ## File Descriptions
+`setup.jl` - file that installs required packages that you do not currently have

 `UAMTrajectoryGenerator.jl` - Main file to include for UAM trajectory generation that sets up constants and types; includes all necessary files, and defines general functions for all types of trajectories.

 `HighReconaissance.jl` - defines functions and types for high reconaissance trajectories.